-The Early Childhood Education technical diploma from Madison College prepares you to work as a teacher-caregiver in early childhood settings.
+The Child Care Services technical diploma from Madison College prepares you to work as a teacher-caregiver in early childhood settings.
 It combines hands-on fieldwork in area centers with related academic work at the college.
 Graduates are prepared to assist in the care and education of children in the birth-to-6-years age range.
 You will create and maintain safe and healthy play environments, guide behavior, plan and implement learning activities, and work cooperatively with staff and parents.

 Prior to taking ECE: Introductory Practicum, you must show evidence of a physical examination including TB test using the State of Wisconsin Department of Children and Families Staff Health Report - Child Care Provider Form.

 Travel to fieldwork sites is necessary and is your responsibility.

 Some courses in the program involve preparation of learning materials, field trips, etc. that may involve additional expenses.